aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 The execusion of the calculation jobs are managed and controlled by the AiiDA **daemons**.

 Here, we demonstrate how to include calculation jobs in our work chain.
-We are going to use the example in Section {ref}`Two calculation functions and more outputs<Two calculation functions and more outputs>` and replace the `addition` calculation function.
+We are going to use the example in Section {ref}`Two calculation functions and more outputs<workflows-writing-basics-adding-complexity>` and replace the `addition` calculation function.
 The resulting code looks like this:

 ```{literalinclude} include/code/new_scripts/my_first_workchain_6_calcjob.py